 How long should the statement be?

 The electronic UCAS application form allows you 4,000 characters, including spaces, which is about the same as one side of A4 paper.
-You should draft your statement in word and then copy and paste the finished article into the Apply system.
+You should draft your statement in word and then copy and paste the finished article into your UCAS Hub account.
 There is no spell-check facility on the UCAS form so it is essential that you have checked and double checked your statement for spelling and grammatical errors.

 Many students try to use complex language in order to impress Admissions Tutors but good writing is often concise and it can be more useful for you to use the limited space by putting your points across directly and simply.
 Be careful not to waste any of the valuable space by including information that is already available to the admissions tutor elsewhere on the application (e.g. details of A-levels being studied.)